stozo04/TheChoicesWeMake/README.md

 3. Refer to `chapter_scenes/` for detailed setting descriptions
 4. Check `notes/` for character development and thematic elements
 5. Review the `timeline/directory` for chronological events
+6. Run `pytest tests/plot/` to verify any chapter revision still passes all narrative unit tests
-6. (Optional) Examine `AI_feedback/` for insight into previous analyses of the text, and see `pdfs/` for compiled reports
+7. (Optional) Examine `AI_feedback/` for insight into previous analyses of the text, and see `pdfs/` for compiled reports

 ## Characters At a Glance